EmersonManabuAraki/TIL/ruby/difference-between-hash-and-struct.md

 person.sex = "man" # => NameError: undefined method 'sex='
 ```

-2: Equal value is different
+2: Equavalent value is different

 Structures are no equivalent as Hash, even if they have exactly the same content.